TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Detailed Design Embedded.md

 Adafruit Micro SD Card Interface will be used to save the state of the system and log the systems vials over time.
 The Micro SD Interface is used over ROM as the Interface is easier viewable on a computer for displaying data.
 The Interface will use SPI 1 configured to full duplex master.
 [9]

 Liquid Flow Meter will determine if the system is sending power.
 Having a flow meter to control the sending of power is standard in most tankless water heaters.
+The system will use a GPIO Interrupts to count the pulses per second which is 7.5 times more than the flow rate in Liters per minute.

 The Microcontroller will have to interface will the power board by sending 20-50Khz PWM signals.
 Two that are 180 degrees out of phase which can be done via a negated timer alternate pin.
 The power board also needs a 80Khz PWM signal.
 The MCU will also receive 5V from a regulator on the power board.